Building a personal knowledge base

 Places

-Thoughts and facts about general topics
+Thoughts and facts on general topics

 Other people’s knowledge bases